 The pyramidal structures lie in a black sandy bottom where many blue spotted stingrays, schools of barracudas, surgeon fish and garden eel live.

 This dive ends on the top of the very healthy reef very rich in color and biodiversity.

-Usually we dive this spot drifting in a small current. perfect for beginners and photographers.
+Usually we dive this spot drifting in a small current.
+It is perfect for beginners and underwater photographers.

 The drop off is located in the west of Jemeluk Bay.

 You start the dive on the top of the platform, a beautiful coral garden very colorful and full of life.
 The platform slopes down slowly, ending in a wall that drops down to more than 40 meters.